AustralianBioCommons/ables/index.md

 3. Resources are planned and approached with a level of care appropriate to their status as limited and consumable resources.

-The support available includes access to computational and data infrastructure, specialist expertise, support to adopt best practices and share outputs effectively, and a participant led and shared repository of bioinformatics software (i.e. tools and workflows).
+The support available includes access to computational and data infrastructure, specialist expertise, support to adopt best practices and share outputs effectively, and a community led and shared repository of bioinformatics software (i.e. tools and workflows).

 More details are available in the ABLeS publication: